Infrared Spectroradiometry of Sodium Benzoate from 21 to 235 THz: Experimental procedure

 \subsection{Experimental setup}

-Lithium benzoate (CAS No. 553-54-8) was purchased from BLD Pharm, Inc. The sample, a powder with a purity of 99\%, was placed in a 10 mm diameter aluminum cup, forming a layer approximately 0.5 mm thick.
+Sodium benzoate was purchased from BLD Pharm (Shanghai, China; catalog number BD136438-25g, lot number BGW609) under the product name lithium benzoate (stated purity 99\%) and was used as received.
+During a related study, the elemental composition of this lot was examined by inductively coupled plasma atomic emission spectroscopy (ICP-AES) using an ICPE-9820 spectrometer (Shimadzu Corp.).
+The analysis showed Na = 15.9 wt\% and Li below the detection limit, identifying the material unambiguously as sodium benzoate.
+All measurements reported in this work were performed on this material.
+The sample, a powder with a purity of 99\%, was placed in a 10 mm diameter aluminum cup, forming a layer approximately 0.5 mm thick.

-Fig.\,\ref{fig:Spectrometer} shows a schematic of the IR emission measurement system constructed.
+Fig.\,\ref{fig:Spectrometer} shows a schematic of the IR emission measurement system in this paper.
 IR emission from the sample was directed into the interferometer using an off-axis parabolic mirror with a long focal length.
 We recorded the IR emission spectra of the powder samples with a JASCO FT/IR-8X Fourier transform infrared spectrometer equipped with a mercury-cadmium-telluride (MCT) detector, cooled to liquid nitrogen temperature, with a spectral resolution of 4.0 cm$^{-1}$ and 90 accumulations.
 The spectra were obtained while tuning the sample temperature with a Linkam Scientific Instruments stage from 313 to 553 K in 40-degree increments.
 To ensure reproducibility, we collected six sets of data for every measurement with fixed conditions and used their averages for our analysis.